JOKleinGe1/iVerilog_Lab_1/README.md

 2. See DFF directory content and follow lab.txt.
 3. See SOS_TITANIC directory content and follow lab.txt.
 4. See PWM directory content and follow lab.txt.
+5. See timer directory content and follow lab.txt.
+6. See UART directory content and follow lab.txt.